IABTechLab/uid2docs/README.md

 #### Data Provider Integration

-To generate UID2s from authenticated PII, data providers must access the UID2 Operator APIs.
+To generate UID2s from users' PII, data providers must access the UID2 Operator APIs.
 Some advertisers may choose to work through CDPs, data on-boarders, or other service providers instead.

 See also [Advertiser/Data Provider Integration Guide](/api/v1/guides/advertiser-dataprovider-guide.md).